7 Things This New Consumer Credit Report Reveals

 Whilst there’s no such thing as a credit blacklist, such scores are frequently used by companies when deciding on whom to provide credit to, and those in the higher risk bands often face paying higher interest rates.

-5) Details of financial products:
+Details of financial products

 Understanding what type of financial products a potential customer holds (for example, current accounts, savings accounts, ISAs etc.) can help to develop a picture of how much capital he or she is likely to have, which correlates directly to an ability to pay back credit.

-6) County court judgements:
+County court judgments

-County court judgements (or CCJ’s) are legally binding decisions handed down by the county courts, and are essentially orders to repay monetary sums which are documented on the register of CCJ’s, which is used by credit reference agencies in order to assess whether an individual is credit-worthy.
+County court judgments (or CCJ’s) are legally binding decisions handed down by the county courts, and are essentially orders to repay monetary sums which are documented on the register of CCJ’s, which is used by credit reference agencies in order to assess whether an individual is credit-worthy.
 CCJ’s mean that an attachment of earnings can often be applied, meaning that money is deducted by the courts directly from the wages of the person with a CCJ, which would of course impact negatively on their ability to keep up with any new repayments.

-7) Bankruptcy/voluntary insolvency issues:
+Bankruptcy/voluntary insolvency issues

 If a person is declared bankrupt or enters into a voluntary insolvency agreement, such information can be retained on file for a prolonged period of time, often as long as seven years.
 Although previous insolvency might not necessarily have an impact on a potential clients current ability to repay, it can be useful for an underwriter to know when gauging whether to provide credit or not.